apache/pinot/README.md

 If a `recordStoreFactoryClass` is not specified, the `ByteBuffer`-based implementation is used with direct buffers.

-### Bootstrap
+### Load Data

-In order to bootstrap data for a collection, one can specify a URI pointing to a TSV file in the following format:
+In order to load data for a collection, one can specify a URI pointing to a TSV file in the following format:

 ```
 {dimensionValues} {metricValues} {time}